robertorosero/pyhtonmig/Doc/library/multiprocessing.rst

    *initializer* is not ``None`` then each worker process will call ``initializer(*initargs)`` when it starts.

+   .. versionadded:: 3.2
       *maxtasksperchild* is the number of tasks a worker process can complete before it will exit and be replaced with a fresh worker process, to enable unused resources to be freed.
 The default *maxtasksperchild* is None, which means worker processes will live as long as the pool.

    .. note::

       Worker processes within a :class:`Pool` typically live for the complete duration of the Pool's work queue.
 A frequent pattern found in other systems (such as Apache, mod_wsgi, etc) to free resources held by workers is to allow a worker within a pool to complete only a set amount of work before being exiting, being cleaned up and a new process spawned to replace the old one.
 The *maxtasksperchild* argument to the :class:`Pool` exposes this ability to the end user.

    .. method:: apply(func[, args[, kwds]])